awsdocs/aws-control-tower-guide/doc_source/enroll-account.md

 1. The account must not have an AWS Config configuration recorder or delivery channel\.
 These must be deleted through the AWS CLI before you can enroll an account\.
 Otherwise, enrollment will fail\.

-1. The account that you wish to enroll must exist in the same AWS Organizations organization as the AWS Control Tower master account\.
-The account that exists can be enrolled *only* into the same organization as the AWS Control Tower master account, in an OU that already is registered with AWS Control Tower\.
+1. The account that you wish to enroll must exist in the same AWS Organizations organization as the AWS Control Tower management account\.
+The account that exists can be enrolled *only* into the same organization as the AWS Control Tower management account, in an OU that already is registered with AWS Control Tower\.

 1. Before you can enroll an existing account in AWS Control Tower, the account must have the following roles, permissions, and trust relationships in place\.
 Otherwise, enrollment will fail\.